 - Where to stay in Las Vegas

-29 Things to do in Las Vegas besides gambling
+What is there to do in Las Vegas besides gambling: 29 ideas

 1. Spend some money at the Forum Shops in Caesar's Palace

 If you’re a lover of the finer things in life, then grab your credit card and head over to Caesar’s Palace.
 The iconic hotel and casino boasts The Forum Shops, one of the best Las Vegas’ premier shopping hubs.
 Here, you will find high-end designer clothing from the likes of Versace, Valentino, Gucci, Balenciaga and more.

 Of course, you will need to refuel at least once during your shopping extravaganza.
 Fortunately, The Forum Shops is as well-stocked in the food department as it is in luxury brands.

 2. Watch the fountain show at the Bellagio

 If you like water features, then you will love the fountain show outside the front of the magnificent Bellagio Hotel.
 Every half an hour during the day and every 15 minutes in the evening, the fountains come to life as they perform a choreographed routine to music of all different genres.
 Going to see it is probably one of the most popular things to do around Vegas after gambling.